greenriver/hmis-warehouse/docs/adr/0002-pii-management-strategy.md

 **Cons:**

-- Doesn't address our privacy requirements
+- Reduced opportunity for privacy automation and enhancement
-- Continued manual handling of PII
+- Manual processes would require more staff time
-- Increasing technical debt
+- Growing complexity in maintaining documentation

 ## Additional Info